-Along with the delicious Semolina Pudding, this rice pudding is a great favourite of mine.
-When I was little, mum or grandma would make it pretty often, and there was nothing better in the world.
+Along with the delicious Semolina Pudding and Macaroni Pudding, this rice pudding is a great favourite of mine.
 Tastes change, but when it comes to childhood favourite recipes, these only get even dearer to you in time.

 They shape your memories, and make you want to go back in time whenever you have that dish.
 And that's what this easy rice pudding is all about: comfort food at its best.
 It can be enjoyed as a dessert, or even breakfast instead of your good old oatmeal porridge.

 If you don't sweeten it up with refined sugar, this rice pudding is great for babies and toddlers too.
 Even for grown-ups, I find that the amount of rice I used does not need any more than 2 teaspoons of sugar, otherwise it becomes too sweet.

 If you choose to ditch the refined sugar, but still would like it a bit sweeter, you can serve it with a bit of honey or any syrup of your choice, or slices of bananas, nuts of any kind.
 And there you have a super healthy meal that is great any time of the day.